Updated on 2025-08-25 GMT+08:00

 Authentication Methods

-You can add credentials of the following types of resources to the MgC Agent: private clouds, servers, big data clusters, and containers.
+You can add credentials of the following types of resources to the MgC Agent: cloud platforms, servers, big data clusters, containers, and databases.
 For details about the authentication methods supported for each resource type, see Table 1.

 Table 1 Authentication methods